Broadly speaking, the following investments are those that Axos Invest analyzes for its Core Portfolios which it recommends to clients:

 To obtain exposure to consumer staples, clients can choose to invest in Vanguard Consumer Staples ETF: VDC and Consumer Staples Select Sector SPDR Fund XLP.

-Socially Minded (Stocks) consists of companies that, among other things, are more engaged in environmental or social justice initiatives, and typically exclude companies that produce or sell addictive goods or services (e.g. tobacco or gambling).
-Investors generally favor these companies as they provide a way to invest in enterprises where they feel that their values are aligned.
-Further, some investors feel that these companies may have the ability to outperform in the long term as their socially conscious behavior may shield them from negative press or future regulation.
+Socially Minded (Stocks) consists of companies that, among other things, are more engaged in environmental or social justice initiatives, and typically exclude companies that produce or sell addictive goods or services (e.g., tobacco or gambling).

 To obtain exposure to socially minded companies, clients can choose to invest in iShares MSCI USA ESG Select ETF: SUSA and iShares MSCI KLD 400 Social ETF: DSI